Building a Financial Future Together: Essential Tips for Couples

 Some of us are in our element looking at spreadsheets and talking about interest rates.
 Others get a knot in their stomach just opening a monthly bank statement.
 At least neither of you will have to do this alone!
 In fact, it’s important to manage finances together.
 One thing I’ve learned from working with couples is that allowing only one partner to make all the money decisions is a bad idea.
 No matter how uninterested one of you might be in finances, or how much more comfortable or skillful the other may be, you both need to be knowledgeable about your assets and debts.
 You don’t have to shoulder an equal amount of responsibility, but each of you should be involved enough so that if something happens to one of you, the other could confidently take over handling your finances.

 Most of us have heard time and again that the health of a relationship relies on communication.
 That general advice very much applies to managing finances as a couple.
 Be clear with your expectations of each other.
-As you continue with your approach to managing finances, maintaining open, honest, and active communication will make these conversations more effective and meaningful.
-Scheduling an appointment with your financial advisor can add structure to your money management calendar, while allowing you to relax and enjoy those date nights all the more.
+As you continue with your approach to managing finances, maintaining open, honest, and active communication can help make these conversations more effective and meaningful.
+For more information, contact your advisor.
+If you are not a client but would like to learn more, contact us.